apakhbari/CheatSheets/Orchestration/Kubernetes/kubernetes_course.md

   - ` /var/lib/kubelet/kubelet-node01.crt `
   - ` /var/lib/kubelet/kubelet-node01.key `
 - CA certificates are issued for 10 years but other certificates are issued for 1 year
+- When you renew CA Certificate then you need to renew all of its related certs also

 video 11 --> 2:03
 slide 9